EuroEducation.net

 Participation of country in multilateral or bilateral higher education programmes

-Name of exchange programme: Socrates/Erasmus
+Name of exchange programme: Leonardo

 GRADING SYSTEM